If you have a bad credit score, there’s more than one reason why gas credit cards can be useful:

 Despite its marketing, this card is hardly rewarding…

 It gives a 5 cent rebate per gallon, but only if you buy at least 45 gallons of Shell fuel per month.
 Buy less than that, you don’t get the rebate.

-And, when prices at the pump are $4.00+ that means your rewards are the equivalent of only 1.25% cash back (or less), so at current levels around $3.50 a gallon it’s even worse.
+And, when prices at the pump are $4.00+ that means your rewards are the equivalent of only 1.25% cash back (or less), but at current levels with the price of oil at half of what it was a year ago it’s quite a bit worse.